encukou/abi3/PEP.rst

 * Make sure the ownership rules and lifetimes of all applicable struct fields, arguments and return values are well defined.
 * Think about ease of use for the user.
-(In C, ease of use itself is not very important; what *is* important is reducing boilerplate code needed to use the API.
+(In C, ease of use itself is not very important; what *is* useful is reducing boilerplate code needed to use the API.
 Bugs like to hide in boiler plates.)

-  * If a function will be often called with specific value for an argument, consider making it default (assumed when ``NULL`` is passed in).
+  * If a function will be often called with specific value for an argument, consider making it default (used when ``NULL`` is passed in).

 * Think about future extensions: for example, if it's possible that future Python versions will need to add a new field to your struct, how will that be done?

 * Make as few assumptions as possible about details that might change in